On a family of analytic discs attached to a real submanifold $M\subset\mathbb{C}^{N+1}$: Introduction and Main Results

 \bt Let $M\subset\mathbb{C}^{N+1}$ be a real analytic submanifold defined near $p=0$ by (\ref{1111}) and that satisfies the assumptions of Theorem $1.3$.
 Then $\widetilde{M}$ is a Levi-flat hypersurface real-analytic across the boundary manifold $M$. \et

-We prove our results by following the lines of developed by Huang in ~\cite{HY4}, Kenig-Webster in ~\cite{KW1}, ~\cite{KW2} and in particulary the construction of holomorphic discs developed by Huang-Krantz in ~\cite{HY5}.
+We prove our results by following the lines of Huang~\cite{HY4}, Kenig-Webster~\cite{KW1}, ~\cite{KW2} and in particulary the construction of analytic discs developed by Huang-Krantz ~\cite{HY5}.
 First, we make a perturbation along the CR singularity and then we find a holomorphic change of coordinates depending smoothly on a parameter.
-Then, we will adapt the methods used in $\mathbb{C}^{2}$ by Huang-Krantz and Kenig-Webster to our case.

-We would like to mention that versions of our result were obtained in a higher codimensional case by Huang in ~\cite{HY4} and Kenig-Webster in ~\cite{KW2}.
+Then, we will adapt the methods used in $\mathbb{C}^{2}$ by Huang-Krantz and Kenig-Webster in our case.
+We would like to mention that versions of our result were obtained in a higher codimensional case by Huang ~\cite{HY4} and Kenig-Webster~\cite{KW2}.

-We would like to mention here as a related topic the problem of finding a normal form near a CR singularity.
+The study of CR singular real submanifolds in the complex space requires different methods than the case of CR manifolds.
+We would like to mention here as a related topic the problem of finding a normal form for a real submanifold in $\mathbb{C}^{2}$ defined by $(1.1)$.
 For $\lambda$ non-exceptional, this problem was solved by Moser-Webster in \cite{MW}.
 When $\lambda>\frac{1}{2}$, Gong constructed in \cite{G1} an example of a real-analytic surface that is formally equivalent, but not biholomorphically equivalent to a quadric in $\mathbb{C}^{2}$.
 The case $\lambda=0$ was initiated by Moser in \cite{Mos} and completely understood by Huang-Yin in the nice paper \cite{HY1}.
-We would like to mention here also the paper \cite{HY2} of Huang-Yin where Moser's theorem from \cite{Mos} is generalized to the higher dimensional case.
+We would like to mention here also the paper \cite{HY2} of Huang-Yin where Moser's Theorem from \cite{Mos} is generalized to the higher dimensional case.

-$\bf{Acknowledgements.}$ I am grateful to my supervisor Prof. Dmitri Zaitsev for useful conversations and for bringing me this problem to my attention.
+$\bf{Acknowledgements.}$ I am grateful to my supervisor Prof. Dmitri Zaitsev for useful conversations and for bringing this problem to my attention.
 I would like thank the referee for helpful comments on the previous version of the manuscript.